-The origins of Gundersen can be traced back the 19th Century when frontier attitudes about culture, manners and medicine prevailed.
+The origins of Gundersen can be traced back to the 19th Century when frontier attitudes about culture, manners and medicine prevailed.
 At that time, there were some "medical doctors," but most received their degrees from diploma mills.
 The exception was Adolf Gundersen, whose European training quickly placed him as the city's premiere physician, when he began his La Crosse practice in 1891.

 His reputation as a surgeon grew so great that it was often said that the life cycle in La Crosse consisted of birth, christening, an operation by Gundersen, and much later hopefully, death.

 Before the Lutheran Hospital opened in 1902, many of the early operations were performed in patients’ homes.
 When local clergy first planned construction of a new hospital, Gundersen recognized the opportunity and served as the hospital's first medical director.

 In 1917 an event forever changed the practice of medicine in La Crosse and perhaps the nation.
 Upset about the incompetent medical practice of some physicians, Dr. Gundersen went to the hospital board to ask that his "firm" have control over who was to practice medicine at Lutheran.
 Later, other doctors in La Crosse, who were not admitted to the staff, sued, taking their battle to the Wisconsin Supreme Court.
 That decision became a national precedent when the court agreed hospitals should be allowed to set their own criteria for membership on their medical staff.